-They are plants used to lower high fevers, combat diarrhea or hemorrhage, or heal wounds or ulcers, and also to enter a trance in ritual ceremonies.
+These plants are used to lower high fevers, combat diarrhea or hemorrhage, and heal wounds or ulcers, as well as to enter a trance in ritual ceremonies.

-Brewer-Carias has a long experience in scientific explorations in the jungle, which began in 1960, leading more than 200 expeditions, accompanied by famous world-renowned scientists such as Julian A. Steyermark, the botanist with the most plants collected in the world, and Basset Maguire, Guiana’s greatest botanical explorer.
+Brewer-Carias has extensive experience in scientific explorations in the jungle, beginning in 1960, leading more than 200 expeditions, accompanied by such world-renowned scientists as Julian A. Steyermark, the botanist with the most plants collected in the world, and Basset Maguire, Guayana’s greatest botanical explorer.

-Brewer-Carias teaches us in his book to distinguish between the different species of palms , one of the most abundant genera in the Amazon.
+Brewer-Carias teaches us in his book, for example, to distinguish between the different species of palms , one of the most abundant genera in the Amazon.

-It details and illustrates, with drawings and photographs, about 22 selected species, explaining their most relevant characteristics to identify them, as well as the uses that each one has.
+It details and illustrates, with drawings and photographs, about 22 selected species, explaining the most relevant characteristics to identify them, as well as the uses of each.

 The dangers lurking in the jungle.

-One of the biggest problems that a survivor in the jungle has to face is how to protect himself from so many dangers, sometimes deadly: from the action of many insects , snakes, arachnids, batrachians, that abound in the jungle and that can cause serious injuries or diseases to those who inhabit it.
+One of the biggest problems that a survivor in the jungle has to face is how to protect himself from so many dangers, sometimes deadly: from the threat of many insects, snakes, arachnids, batrachians, that abound in the jungle and that can cause serious injuries, to the diseases that threaten those who inhabit it.

 Medicinal plants and remedies from the Amazon rainforest.

-Brewer-Carias introduces us to the knowledge of medicinal plants , teaches us how to recognize, combat or eliminate various conditions:
+Brewer-Carias introduces us to the study of medicinal plants, and teaches us how to recognize, combat or eliminate various conditions, such as:

 - Chiggers (Tungua penetrans): insects that burrow under the toenails, causing infections that are very difficult to cure.

-- Bites of the angoleta, a sandfly mosquito that can transmit a parasite, leishmania, which causes leishmaniasis, which presents in the form of unpleasant skin ulcers.
+- Bites of the angoleta, a sandfly mosquito that can transmit the parasite leishmania, which causes leishmaniasis, a condition characterized by unpleasant skin ulcers.

-Hazards on the Amazon Rainforest Floor: How to Protect Yourself?
+Hazards of the Amazon Rainforest Floor: How to Protect Yourself

 In the aforementioned book it clearly says that in the jungle…